Student Code of Conduct

 1. Safety Hazard: Creates or helps to create a safety hazard; knowingly violates safety, security, or emergency regulations/procedures or interferes with the safe and clean environment of others; demonstrates behavior or engages in activities that endanger the safety or well-being of oneself or others; tampers with, misuses, or damages safety equipment.

 2. Weapons: Possesses or uses dangerous weapons.
-This includes, but is not limited to, guns, knives, martial arts’ devices, percussion weapons, bows and arrows, ammunition, clubs, firecrackers, fireworks, other explosives, or any other devices used aggressively.
+This includes, but is not limited to, guns, knives, martial arts’ devices, percussion weapons, bows and arrows, ammunition, clubs, firecrackers, fireworks, other explosives, any device from which a shot, projectile, or other object may be discharged by force, or any other devices used aggressively.

 3. Pets: Grants access to and/or keeps pets in College buildings or on College grounds without prior approval by the associate dean of student affairs and/or their designee.